-TRE's strategy is to concentrate foremost on achieving underwriting profitability, not on adding premium volume, consistent with the group target of book value growth over time.
+TRE's strategy is to concentrate foremost on achieving underwriting profitability, not top line growth, consistent with the group target of book value growth over time and meeting group return on equity ("ROE") targets across the underwriting cycle.

 TRE accesses business through both broker and direct distribution channels and writes a diverse portfolio of treaty reinsurance, avoiding over-dependence on any one class.
 We adopt a lead approach to our business, combining technical analysis with underwriting expertise and strong cycle management.
 TRE purchases reinsurance protection either on a group or regional basis, in line with our risk tolerances, to manage volatility within our Solvency Capital Requirement ("SCR").
-Our business strategy during 2019 was broadly consistent with the prior year.
+Our business strategy during 2020 focused even more closely on the underwriting returns generated in a substantially different investment climate.
+We sought to de-risk those areas seen as dilutive and continue to build our portfolio around those lines of business that were responding more robustly to the much changed macro-economic and Covid-19 environment